What Happens to the Original Birth Certificate After Adoption?

 What Happens to an Original Birth Certificate After Adoption?

-Once your adoption application has been approved, and the process is finalized, it may take a bit of time for you to get your child’s new amended birth certificate showing you as parents.
-This is part of the adoption finalization process.
+It may take a bit of time for you to get your child’s new amended birth certificate showing you as parents.
+Receiving your child’s updated birth certificate is part of the adoption finalization process.

 The Benefits of Open Adoption